-13 Anti-Bullying
+15 Anti-Bullying

-- 13.1 At our school, we have an agreed definition of bullying as 'repeated behaviour which is intended to hurt someone either emotionally or physically, and is often aimed at certain people because of their race, religion, gender or sexual orientation or any other aspect such as appearance or disability' which is understood by students, staff (including supply staff), governors, parents and carers. - 13.2 We have an Anti-Bullying Policy and measures in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures. - 13.3 Staff, students and parents are made aware of how mobile technologies are increasingly being used to bully children both in and outside of the school environment.
-Cyber bullying is therefore referenced within our Anti-Bullying Policy and is taught in PSHCE and IT lessons.
+- 15.1 At our school, we have an agreed definition of bullying as 'repeated behaviour which is intended to hurt someone either emotionally or physically, and is often aimed at certain people because of their race, religion, gender or sexual orientation or any other aspect such as appearance or disability' which is understood by students, staff (including supply staff), governors, parents and carers. - 15.2 We have an Anti-Bullying Policy and measures in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.

-14 Discriminatory Incidents
+16 Discriminatory Incidents

-14.1 In line with the Equalities Act 2010, our Equalities and Cohesion Policy addresses all forms of discriminatory incidents.
+16.1 In line with the Equalities Act 2010, our Equalities and Cohesion Policy addresses all forms of discriminatory incidents.
 It takes into account the guidance offered by the Buckinghamshire guidance document 'Equally Safe - Dealing with Prejudice Related Incidents Guidance for Schools'.
 All incidents of reported discriminatory behaviours will be taken seriously and dealt with as per the school's Behaviour for Learning Policy.

-15 Health and Safety
+17 Health and Safety

-- 15.1 We recognise the importance of safeguarding students throughout the school day.
-Our Health & Safety Policy reflects the consideration we give to the protection of our children both physically and emotionally, within the school environment - 15.2 Part of the safeguarding measures we have in place include the safe dropping off and collection of students at the start and end of the school day.
+- 17.1 We recognise the importance of safeguarding students throughout the school day.
+Our Health & Safety Policy reflects the consideration we give to the protection of our children both physically and emotionally, within the school environment - 17.2 Part of the safeguarding measures we have in place include the safe dropping off and collection of students at the start and end of the school day.
 All parents/carers that drive students to school should deliver their children to the coach park in the morning, using the area by the shelter as a drop off point.
 Please be vigilant in the fact that this is being used in the morning by school buses.
 The collection point at the end of the day is also from the coach park.
-Parents are not permitted to enter the coach park before 3.15pm (or once the final school bus has departed) as the school buses will be collecting students.
+Parents are not permitted to enter the coach park before 3.10pm (or once the final school bus has departed) as the school buses will be collecting students.
 Students who arrive in school via taxi, will be dropped off and collected from the front of the school.
 Collection or drop off of students throughout the school day, due to appointments or sickness, will remain at the front of the school.
-Parents/carers are expected to inform us via Reception if there is to be a change in the arrangement of collection for their children. - 15.3Any student who has to leave the site during the school day must do so only with the written permission of a parent/carer and are collected by an authorised adult where The Cottesloe School Child Protection Policy 2022-2023 September 2022Page 18 of 31 appropriate.
+Parents/carers are expected to inform us via Reception if there is to be a change in the arrangement of collection for their children. - 17.3 Any student who has to leave the site during the school day must do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
 School should be notified by the parents/carers regarding whom they have authorised for this task.
 Students that leave school early, or arrive late, should sign in and out in Student Reception or in the Sixth Form office.

-- 15.4 Students that arrive to school either by bus or by car are dropped off on the coach park at the rear of the school.
+- 17.4 Students that arrive to school either by bus or by car are dropped off on the coach park at the rear of the school.
 Students should then stay on school site until the end of the school day.
 Students that attend afterschool clubs or fixtures should be collected by parents at the agreed time given from the coach park.
-Staff that organise these clubs/fixtures must stay in school until the last student is collected. - 15.5 In the event of a student going missing during the course of the school day we will carry out immediate checks to ensure the student is not on site, staff will then make contact with the student's parents/carers and inform the police.
+Staff that organise these clubs/fixtures must stay in school until the last student is collected. - 17.5 In the event of a student going missing during the course of the school day we will carry out immediate checks to ensure the student is not on site, staff will then make contact with the student's parents/carers and inform the police.